QEMU Integration

 6. Use the ESP-IDF: Launch QEMU Server command or the [QEMU Server] link in the activity bar to launch QEMU with the binaries from the build directory.

-7. You can use the ESP-IDF: Monitor QEMU Device command to launch a terminal running IDF Monitor on QEMU.
+7. Use the ESP-IDF: Monitor QEMU Device command to launch a terminal running IDF Monitor on QEMU.

-8. If you want to launch a QEMU debug session, use the ESP-IDF: Launch QEMU Debug Session commmand, which will stop any existing QEMU server and launch a new QEMU server for debugging.
+8. To launch a QEMU debug session, use the ESP-IDF: Launch QEMU Debug Session commmand, which will stop any existing QEMU server and launch a new QEMU server for debugging.

-You can use the idf.qemuDebugMonitor configuration setting to enable the monitor to start after QEMU debug session is launched.
-If you want to pass additional arguments idf.qemuExtraArgs configuration setting can be used.
+Set the idf.qemuDebugMonitor configuration option to start the monitor after the QEMU debug session is launched.
+To pass additional arguments, set the idf.qemuExtraArgs configuration option.

 Note